w3f/Grants-Program/applications/community-health-check.md

 Although our initial focus is community health metrics, the proposed approach sets the foundation for further applications.
 The combination of SNA and pulse surveys offers unprecedented actionable insights in real-time.
 Some of the potential applications and insights for the ecosystem are

-- Generate baseline metrics for community health / vibez to quantify and better understand the impact a specific event is having on a community and/or sub-groups within the community
+- Generate baseline metrics for community health / vibes to quantify and better understand the impact a specific event is having on a community and/or sub-groups within the community
 - Identify measurements of decentralization to serve as KPIs or Insights metrics
 - Build funnels to track member onboarding and identify areas for improvement
 - Monitor specific topics like contributor wellbeing, alignment, community experience, etc. in near real-time